MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bots-test.md

 ---
 # Test your Microsoft Teams bot

+You can test your bot in two different contexts:

+- For use in any team using channels
+- For 1:1 chat with individual team members.

-To test your bot in Microsoft Teams, you must follow one of the uploading processes listed here.
-Note that each method triggers a slightly different flow, and enables bots in different contexts as explained below.
+Both processes are listed below.
+Note that each method triggers a slightly different flow and enables bots in different contexts.

 For published bots, end users will be able to access the via the Discover Bots access points in the product.